Mazed1314/aves-digital/README.md

 1. View Properties by Filtering Shorting
 2. Add Property
 3. Stats Visualization by using Pie Chart
-4. stored and retrieved from `localStorage`.
+4. Stored and retrieved from `localStorage`.
 5. Responsive Design

 ---